MONK-system/linuxConfig/README.md

     source monkenv/bin/activate
     pip install gunicorn

-Need to add you IP under ALLOWED_HOSTS in monksystem/settings.py If you get OperationalError at / no such table: django_session, run python manage.py migrate
+Need to add you IP under ALLOWED_HOSTS in monksystem/settings.py (Find it with "ip a") If you get OperationalError at / no such table: django_session, run python manage.py migrate

 # Samba File Share Setup